The Transfer Performance of Economic Models: Extensions and further results

-Figure \ref{fig:median_bounds} applies Proposition \ref{thm:quantile_transfer_error_CI} to construct two-sided 81\% confidence interval for the median transfer error, median normalized transfer error, and median transfer deterioration.
+Figure \ref{fig:median_bounds} applies Proposition \ref{thm:quantile_transfer_error_CI} to construct two-sided 81\% confidence interval for the median raw transfer error, median transfer shortfall, and median transfer deterioration.
 As in Figure \ref{fig:CI_77}, these confidence intervals are substantially wider for the black box algorithms, and have higher upper bounds.